mishmanners/LEGO-Unity/README.md

 Inspired by the [NASA Mission Perserverence Rover landing](https://mars.nasa.gov/mars2020/timeline/landing/entry-descent-landing/) on my birthday, we decided to create a Mars-themed LEGO microgame.

 Explore the world of Mars and save the rover.

+Don't forget, you're on Mars, so there's less gravity than on Earth.
+How will you explore this planet?